FourierDrive/Repo/docs/storage/sd/memory_card_operation_workflow.md

 ## Data Transfer

 Data read and write operations can only be performed when the card is in the data transfer mode.
-In data transfer mode, the default clock frequency $f_{pp}$ is up to $25\text{ MHz}$, and there are multiple state transition relationships.
+In data transfer mode, the default clock frequency f<sub>pp</sub> is up to 25 MHz, and there are multiple state transition relationships.
 Frequency switching can be achieved via command `CMD4`.

 * Command `CMD7` is used to select and deselect specified cards.
 A card in the stand-by state cannot yet perform data communication because there may be multiple cards in the stand-by state on the bus.
 A target device with a specific relative card address must be selected to enter the transfer state to enable data communication.
 Simultaneously, command `CMD7` can also return the selected target device back to the stand-by state.
 * Data communication in data transfer mode is performed point-to-point between the host and the target device using addressing commands.
 When the device is in the transfer state, block read, write, and erase commands can be used to read, write, or erase data.